DonggeLiu/LeetBox/README.md

 ## Disclaimer

-Although MOST of these solutions are based on my original idea, I don't claim the authorship of ALL the code.

-This is because this repo intends to provide a LootBox for anyone who is interested in finding the *best* way to solve questions on LeetCode, and food for thought to encourage discussion.
-Hence a **better solution** is always preferred over **my solution**.
+Although MOST of these solutions are mine, I don't claim the authorship of ALL the code.
+This repo intends to provide the *best* way to solve questions on LeetCode, and food for thought to anyone interested.
+A **better solution** is always preferred over **my solution**.

-For the same reason, anyone is more than welcome to:
+For the same reason, you are more than welcome to:

-1. Challenge the code here by providing a better one (faster, more succinct, illustrating or interesting)
+1. Challenge the existing solution by opening a pull request for a *better* one (faster, more succinct, illustrating or interesting)
-2. Add your authorship to any existing/new solution if it is yours.
+2. Add authorship to any current/new solution.